 4. Statement of Values

-We value safety, well-being and permanency for children and youth.
+We value safety, well-being and permanency for children, youth, and families.

 We value embracing research, best practices and proven approaches that help children and youth.

 We value employees and will provide them with the knowledge, skills, and tools to be successful.

 We value the ability to adapt and change to the needs of those we serve.

 We value open, honest, and transparent governance and management practices.

 We value Diversity, Inclusion and Equity in all we do.